slowernews/wisdom-tldr/README.md

 > *'Honesty is a very expensive gift, don't expect it from cheap people.' -- Warren Buffett*

+> *'Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding such conflicts.'*

 Seek respect, not attention.
 It lasts longer.

 > *'So much depends on reputation – guard it with your life.' -- Robert Greene (5th law of power)*